Statue of Sabrina

-Sabrina (/səˈbraɪnə/ sə-BRY-nə) is a 300-pound bronze statue owned by Amherst College.
-Since it was donated to the College in 1857, the statue has been the subject of numerous pranks and has changed hands between the college administration and various student groups many times.
+Sabrina (/səˈbraɪnə/ sə-BRY-nə) is a 300-pound bronze statue of the legendary British princess owned by Amherst College, and whose present location is unknown.
+Since it was donated to the College in 1857, the statue has been the subject of numerous pranks, vandalism, and theft, and it has changed hands between the college administration and various student groups many times.
 Traditionally, members of even-year and odd-year classes have battled for possession of the statue.

 History

 Early history

 In 1857, Amherst College accepted a gift from Joel Hayden, future Lieutenant Governor of Massachusetts—a bronze neoclassical sculpture by William Calder Marshall of Sabrina listening to her invocation from John Milton's Comus (1634).
 The statue was originally installed on the town side of the Amherst campus, between North Dormitory and the Octagon.

 It was not long before the scantily-clad Sabrina attracted the attention of the then all-male Amherst students.
 Around 1860, an industrious Amherst student, in the first of many Sabrina-inspired pranks, stole a set of undergarments from one of the nearby female colleges and used them to clothe Sabrina.
 The college administration harshly reprimanded the student.
 The next morning, Sabrina appeared with a dent in her cheek, apparently inflicted by a blow from an axe.

-This first incident of chicanery inspired a series of other pranks.
+This first incident of chicanery and vandalism inspired a series of other events.
 Between 1870 and 1880 students painted the statue several times, typically alternating between white and black.
 The class of 1877 stole Sabrina and kept her for nearly a week before returning her.
 In 1878 she was transported to the roof of the Octagon building, where she was found holding a doll emblazoned "'81."
 The class of 1882 stole the statue to make her the guest of honor at a class banquet, a theme that was to become a recurring pattern in Sabrina pranks.
 The class of 1883 threw the statue down the college well, from which the administration had considerable difficulty extracting her.

-These early pranks typically pitted students against the college administration, making Sabrina an object of some controversy.
+These early pranks and vandalism typically pitted students against the college administration, making Sabrina an object of some controversy.
 In 1884, the statue was nearly destroyed when President Julius Hawley Seelye, frustrated with the pranks the statue inspired, ordered a college groundskeeper to destroy her.
 The groundskeeper, however, was too moved by the statue's beauty to carry out the orders and instead hid her underneath a haystack in his barn.
 The statue was recovered on June 19, 1887, when members of the class of 1890, motivated by rumors that the statue had not been destroyed, snuck into the barn at night, found the statue, and carted her off in a wheelbarrow.